Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Proofs of results on involving dualization (Theorems and )

-Based on the latter two propositions, we can now show the following lemma regarding the dual of $S^d_1$.
-This will then be used to characterize the cases in which the dual of a simplex $S \in \Sd{1}$ has maximal volume and an edge of maximal length.
+Based on the previous propositions, we can now show the following lemma regarding the dual of $S^d_1$.
+This will then be used to characterize the cases in which the dual of a simplex $S \in \Sd{1}$ has maximal volume or an edge of maximal length, respectively.
 We show that in this case, $S^{\ast}$ is equivalent to $S^d_1$ and hence, we can use the following lemma to describe $S$.

 \begin{lemma} Let $S = \conv((T^{d-1}_{1,d} \times \{0\}) \cup \{\pm e_d\}) - (1, \ldots, 1,0)$.
 Then $S^{\ast} \cong S^d_1$. \end{lemma}